Deeper Christian Life Ministry

 Deeper Christian Life Ministry also known as Deeper Life Bible Church is an international Pentecostal Christian denomination with its headquarters, Deeper Life Bible Church Lagos, in Gbagada, Lagos.
 It is overseen by the General Superintendent of Deeper Life Bible Church, Pastor William Folorunso Kumuyi.

 History

-In 1973, while serving as a mathematics lecturer at the University of Lagos, W.F.
+In 1973, while serving as a mathematics Lecturer at the University of Lagos, W.F.
 Kumuyi started a Bible study group with 15 people who had come to him requesting training in the Scriptures.
 The church started as the Deeper Christian Life Ministry.
 W.F.
 Kumuyi was a former Anglican who joined the Apostolic Faith Church after being baptised.
 In 1975, he was expelled from the church for preaching without credentials.
 He continued his independent ministry, which in 1982 became the Deeper Life Bible Church.
-By the early 1980s that small group had grown to several thousand, at which time Deeper Life Bible Church was formally established.
+By the early 1980's that small group had grown to several thousands, at which time Deeper Life Bible Church was formally established.
 The church has spread throughout sub-Saharan Africa and then to the United Kingdom, from where branches were developed in western Europe, Russia, India, and North America.